official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 Summit conclusions “defending multilateralism, the primacy of international law and the pivotal role of the UN”.

-228 Minute Lee to PS/Secretary of State [MOD], 7 October 2002, ‘Iraq: Strategic Policy Objectives’.
+[^228]: Minute Lee to PS/Secretary of State [MOD], 7 October 2002, ‘Iraq: Strategic Policy Objectives’.
-229 Letter Manning to McDonald, 22 October 2002, ‘Iraq’ attaching Paper Cabinet Office, ‘Iraq: Strategic Policy Objectives’.
+[^229]: Letter Manning to McDonald, 22 October 2002, ‘Iraq’ attaching Paper Cabinet Office, ‘Iraq: Strategic
-230 House of Commons, Official Report, 7 January 2003, columns 4‑6WS.
+[^230]: House of Commons, Official Report, 7 January 2003, columns 4‑6WS.
-231 Telegram 609 Paris to FCO London, 21 October 2002, ‘Iraq: French views: Chirac Riding High’.
+[^231]: Telegram 609 Paris to FCO London, 21 October 2002, ‘Iraq: French views: Chirac Riding High’.

 320

-The Report of the Iraq Inquiry677.
-On 22 October, Mr Straw and Secretary Powell discussed French and Russian concerns that the draft text had reintroduced “automaticity” in the preambular paragraphs (PPs) and in OPs 1‑3.232
+677. On 22 October, Mr Straw and Secretary Powell discussed French and Russian concerns that the draft text had reintroduced “automaticity” in the preambular paragraphs (PPs) and in OPs 1‑3.[^232]

 678. Mr Powell suggested to Sir David Manning that it was “Worth bringing to the AG’s attention.
-Shows Russians and French think OPs 1‑3 [?] automaticity.”233
+Shows Russians and French think OPs 1‑3 [?] automaticity.”[^233]

-679. Following the conversation between Mr Straw and Secretary Powell, the FCO told UKMIS New York on 22 October that it could confirm that the UK would act as co‑sponsor of the resolution if that was what the US wanted.234
+679. Following the conversation between Mr Straw and Secretary Powell, the FCO told UKMIS New York on 22 October that it could confirm that the UK would act as co‑sponsor of the resolution if that was what the US wanted.[^234]

 680. In the face of signs of mounting US impatience with the UN process, Mr Blair sought to persuade President Bush to continue to negotiate a resolution.